benneuville/binscale-experience/binscale-producer/README.md

 # Producer

-The `produceri3s` project is a Java-based application designed to handle workload management and message production.
+The `binscale-producer` project is a Java-based application designed to handle workload management and message production.
 It leverages gRPC for communication and includes configurable workload strategies to simulate different production scenarios.